 Unlike the Wild Atlantic Way, Ireland’s Ancient East is not a direct route allowing you to take in different attractions as you please.
-Many of them are quite close to one another so if you are staying in Dublin day trips leave from the city center to many of the surrounding sites and locations.
-Ireland’s Ancient East has been broken in to four pillars and focuses on specific landmarks and heritage sites rather than places.
+Many of them are quite close to one another so if you are staying in Dublin day trips leave from the city centre to many of the surrounding sites and locations.
+Ireland’s Ancient East has been broken into four pillars and focuses on specific landmarks and heritage sites rather than places.

 - The Dawn Of Civilisation

 Hear ancient myths and tales told by the locals of ancient warriors and druids that once ruled the country.
 These magical and inspiring stories are sure to send shivers down your spine as you hear all about Ireland’s ancient civilization.
 One of the most outstanding parts of “Ancient Ireland” is The Boyne Valley at Newgrange Co.
 Meath.
 Newgrange is Ireland’s most famous passage tomb and dates back to 3,200BC.
 Another great site and part of “Ancient Ireland” is the Brownshell Dolmen, Co.
 Carlow.
 This tomb is listed as a national monument and at 100 tonnes is reputed to be the heaviest capstone in Europe.
 Both of these represent thousands of years of history however if you were to choose which one to visit we recommend Newgrange!

 - The Golden Age of Monastic Pioneers